happynear/caffe-windows/README.md

-Forked from https://www.github.com/BVLC/caffe master branch in 2015/9/1
+Forked from https://www.github.com/BVLC/caffe master branch in 2015/11/09 .
+Next update time may be around 2016/01/01 .

-Added [Batch Normalization](http://arxiv.org/abs/1502.03167), [Parametric ReLU](http://arxiv.org/abs/1502.01852), Locally Connected Layer, Normalize Layer, [Randomized ReLU](http://arxiv.org/abs/1505.00853), Triplet Loss, SmoothL1 Layer, ROI Layer.

 Setup step:
 ======